-1. Power Supply: 5V LED supply
+1. Power Supply: 5V LED supply (done)

-2. Expand the onboard RAM
+2. Expand the onboard RAM (done)

-3. EPROM Programmer
+3. EPROM Programmer (done)

-4. Expand RAM off the board to 32k or more
+4. Expand RAM off the board to 32k or more (done)

-5. Soft load major ROM images
+5. Soft load major ROM images (done)

-6. Use 2764 (8kx8b) EPROMS
+6. Use 2764 (8kx8b) EPROMS (done)

-7. SD Card storage and retrieval.
+7. SD Card storage and retrieval. (done)

 Given the number of new designs for retro 6502 systems (especially those amazing breadboard constructions) they could do well to try to incorporate the RAE as their main language support.
-It provides very open ended programming capability, and given the Arduino IDE today, well ahead of it time.
-I am not sure what would be required to get the Sym-1 monitor and RAE to transfer to a Bread Board Build for a 6502, but I hope that my work will show a filing system is well within easy reach.
+It provides very open ended programming capability, and given the Arduino IDE today, well ahead of its time.
+I am not sure what would be required to get the Sym-1 monitor and RAE to transfer to a Bread Board Build for a 6502, but I hope that my work will show at least a filing system is well within easy reach.